skillednoob/EntityFramework-Core/README.md

  Database-First Approach (Scaffolded models)

 Setup Guide

 1️⃣ Create the Solution Structure

-  # Step 1: Create blank solution
+1. Create a blank solution
-  # Step 2: Create class library (for models/repositories)
+2. Add a class library project (for models/repositories)
-  # Step 3: Create console app (startup project)
+3. Add a console application (as the startup project)
-  # Step 4: Add reference to class library
+4. Add a reference to the class library in the console app 2️⃣ Install Required Packages

-2️⃣ Install Required Packages Microsoft.EntityFrameworkCore.SqlServer
+  Microsoft.EntityFrameworkCore.SqlServer

   Microsoft.EntityFrameworkCore.Design

   ⚠️ Key Notes:

   Only Microsoft.EntityFrameworkCore.Design is needed in the console app (for Package Manager Console commands).

   Avoid redundant packages (e.g., Microsoft.EntityFrameworkCore.Tools is included in .Design).

 3️⃣ Database Setup

   Run the SQL script

 4️⃣ Scaffold DbContext & Models

   In Package Manager Console (PMC) in Visual Studio

 📂 Code Structure

 /DBFirstCore.ConsoleApp
   └── Program.cs                   # Demo executions